JiangYingEr/Web-Fraud-Attack-in-MAS/README.md

 # Web Fraud Attacks Against LLM-Driven Multi-Agent Systems
-**Web Fraud Attacks (WFA)** aim to induce LLM-driven multi-agent systems (MAS) to believe a malicious website as benign, which will become a sprindboard for attackers to launch subsequent attacks, significantly amplifying the attack surface.
+With the proliferation of LLM-driven multi-agent systems (MAS), the security of Web links has become a critical concern.
+Once MAS is induced to trust a malicious link, attackers can use it as a springboard to expand the attack surface.
+In this paper, we propose Web Fraud Attacks, a novel type of attack manipulating unique structures of web links to deceive MAS.
+We design 12 representative attack variants that encompass various methods, such as homoglyph deception, sub-directory nesting, and parameter obfuscation.
+Through extensive experiments on these attack vectors, we demonstrate that Web fraud attacks not only exhibit significant destructive potential across different MAS architectures but also possess a distinct advantage in evasion: they circumvent the need for complex input design, lowering the threshold for attacks significantly.
+These results underscore the importance of addressing Web fraud attacks, providing new insights into MAS safety.
 Please refer to our [paper](https://arxiv.org/abs/2509.01211) for more details.

 ## 1. Why Proposing Web Fraud Attacks?
 This work is motivated by an irresistible trend that, *people increasingly expect that agents can directly obtain real-time information from the Internet and help them perform operations on websites, and techniques like Model Context Protocol (MCP) makes this demand feasible*.
 As a result, we believe that visiting websites will become one of the major functions of MAS in the future and the security of this aspect needs in-depth exploration.